For best experience please turn on javascript and use a modern browser!

 Curriculum structure

-The sample curriculum structure (available via the link below) shows the overview of the programme in more detail, divided per semester and per year.
+The sample curriculum structure shows the overview of the programme in more detail, divided per semester and per year.
 Starting at the bottom of the diagram, each row represents a semester while each block represents a single course of 6 credit points.
-Students design their own interdisciplinary study programme with advice from their tutor and gradually fill in this structure with their chosen courses.
+Students design their own study programme with advice from their tutor and gradually fill in this structure with their chosen courses.
 The exact details of each individual programme will differ from this diagram, but it represents a general overview of what a student can expect when studying at AUC.

 Curriculum components